 One downside of living in Jericho is that it can take a long time to commute to work.
 In Jericho, the average commute to work is 33.36 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.

 Despite being a small town, Jericho has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

 The most common language spoken in Jericho is English.
-Other important languages spoken here include Korean and Chinese.
+Other important languages spoken here include Chinese and Korean.